 Numbers that you want to aggregate by sum, count, minimum, maximum, or average must be stored as facts.

 Numbers that you want to use to slice your data (for example, Table Size) are stored as attributes.

 The same input data can be used in both ways.

 Date dataset stores date-related information.
 This specific dataset includes a pre-built hierarchy of attributes and dimensions for aggregating by date.

 GoodData LDM Modeler is the primary tool for creating, testing, and deploying logical data models in workspaces on the GoodData platform.
 You can also use APIs and the form-based interface called Gray Pages.

 GoodData LDM Modeler is designed for workspace administrators and is a part of the Data Integration Console (DISC).

-To access the modeler:
+To access the LDM Modeler:

-- Click Model data.
+- Click Model data on the top.